Pascalpedro/Custodia/README.md

 # Secure Flask Microservice

 ## Introduction!!!

----
-### Secure Flask Microservice: Robust and Scalable Web Service with Enhanced Security
+### Secure Flask Microservice: a robust and Scalable Web app with Enhanced Security.
 ---
 In today's fast-paced digital economy, businesses face the pressing challenge of delivering secure, scalable, and responsive web services that can adapt to changing market demands.
 Introducing the Secure and Scalable Flask Microservice, a cutting-edge solution that combines the power of Flask, Docker, ngrok, and Auth0 to revolutionize the way you build and deploy your web-based applications.